madebyafox/SGC-X/MATERIALS/5_2022_winter/comprehension_task/README.md

 **DATA CHANGES**
 - previously, IMPASSE, EXPLICIT were recorded at the condition level, not the item level.
 So a non-scaffolded question 6 still had an impasse == 2 if the person was in condition 121.
 Now, the impasse attribute on each item reflects whether that iTEM had an impasse structure
 - STRUCTURE of the stimulus is always determined by the condition, unless condition is not defined

+**CHANGELOG**
+- summer 2022:
+  - added support for prolific via a prolific redirect
+  - added additional browser_check trial AFTER going to fullscreen to record screensize on fullscreen